If you're interested in caring for a relative or friend's child

 If you got a relative search letter

-Learn about ways you can support your relative or friend and their child or youth.
-Then, decide how or if you are able to help.
+Learn about ways you can support your relatives.
+Then, decide if you are able to help.
 You can:

 • Respond to the letter by completing the online form.